11EJDE11/xna-cncnet-client/Docs/NewFeatures.md

 ## 2.14.0

 - The client now supports V3 dynamic tunnels.
-The default host tunnel mode is Dynamic (V3), and the new Tunnel mode selector in the game creation and options windows offers Dynamic (V3), Static (V3), and Legacy (V2).
+The default host tunnel mode is Dynamic (V3), and the new "Tunnel mode" selector in both  game creation window and Options window offers 3 options: Dynamic (V3), Static (V3), and Legacy (V2).
 See [Tunnel Settings section of INISystem.md](INISystem.md#tunnel-settings) for setup details.

 - A new "Enable direct P2P connections" checkbox is added to the CnCNet tab in the Options window.
 When enabled, the client will attempt to establish direct P2P connections with other players, bypassing the CnCNet relay server.
 This can improve latency and reduce server load, but may not work in all network environments.